Setting the Stage

-- We also encourage our readers to raise the bar for their own perseonal standards.
+- We also encourage our readers to raise the bar for their own personal standards.

 - Education is key.
-This is one reason the we offer a spectrum of community-building support with our chapters, leadership development, as well as free educational tools.
-(Isn't this magnificant?!)
+This is one reason we offer a spectrum of community-building support with our chapters, leadership development, as well as free educational tools.
+(Isn't this magnificent?!)

 Together, we bring another layer of leverage to shift to the new mainstream norm.

 1) The Foundation Of Our Values

 We seek to highlight brands that appeal to our audience, provide a range of more affordable options, are accessible to many, and allow for brand relationship to build, while simultaneously reducing exposure to harmful ingredients.